Planning vs Programming: What is the role of APS?

 - Finite restrictions: To faithfully portray production, programming considers all operational restrictions existing in production, such as tool limitations, operators, matrices, gauges, electricity, among others;

-- Use of sequence -dependent capacity: The way capacity will be consumed should vary according to the sequence, from the variation of internal setup times to the distinction of efficiency between machines capable of performing the same operation;
+- Sequence-dependent capacity usage: the way capacity is consumed must vary according to the sequence, from varying Internal Setup times to distinguishing efficiency between machines capable of performing the mesoperation;

 - Materials Management: The interdependence between production and material availability needs to be considered, seeing the stocks available for allocation in the production orders that will consume them, as well as the expected arrivals of more materials and the restrictions and priorities of allocation they can have;